redstrate/Auracite/README.md

 # Auracite

 Export your FFXIV character in portable, generic formats.
-This includes data in machine-readable JSON (so it can be imported by other programs like [Kawari](https://github.com/redstrate/Kawari)) and a Lodestone-like HTML page which you can display in your browser.
+This includes data in machine-readable JSON (and can be imported by other programs like [Kawari](https://github.com/redstrate/Kawari)) and a Lodestone-esque HTML page which you can display in your browser.

 ## Usage

-This tool makes several HTTP requests to the Lodestone, but they currently are only a few.
-The tool does not contact any 3rd-party external services.

 ### Web

 Auracite can run inside your web browser, accessed at [auracite.xiv.zone](https://auracite.xiv.zone/).
-It has the same features as the regular version.
+It works exactly the same as the regular version.

 ### Desktop